What do the best blog sites do to get more readers? They use three big blog secrets that are easy to implement.

 1. Check your text and change any passive sentences into active.

-3. If your old post is a large chunk of text, break it up with some relevant images.
+3. If your old post is a large chunk of text, break it up into shorter paragraphs and add some relevant images.

 5. Look for outdated information and update it.
 Case studies from 2009 are not going to be relevant to readers today.